cod1ng-studio/ton-exchange/README.md

 If the query is invalid, the smart contract throws an exception.

-After successful completion, a 0x90000000 response with the remaining grams will be sent to the sender.

 ---

 insert_order(from_value, from_currency_type, from_currency, to_value, to_currency_type, to_currency) - creates a new exchange order.